 - A candidate can be nominated by any member of the Wesleyan community.
 Self nominations will not be accepted.

 1. Prior to each cycle (bi-annually), coaches and emeriti coaches will be asked to submit a list of potential candidates.
 Any member of the Wesleyan University family may also nominate candidates.
 All nominations must be submitted in writing to the Athletic Director or his or her designee.
 Biographical information (nomination form) and details (articles, clippings, records, resume, etc.) about the person being nominated must be included with the nomination form.

 2. No candidate will be advised of his/her candidacy.
 All information pertaining to candidates is strictly confidential.

 3. The candidates, prior to the selection meeting, will be screened into one of three categories.

-A. Insufficient information provided requiring more material needed to move ahead in the selection process
+A. Insufficient information provided; more material needed to move forward in the selection process

 B. Insufficient credentials for further consideration